 Portfolio Manager/Sub-Investment Adviser

 The fund's investment adviser is The Dreyfus Corporation.
 The fund is managed by a team of portfolio managers employed by Dreyfus and TBCAM.
 The team consists of David Daglio, the lead portfolio manager, James Boyd and Dale Dutile.
 Mr. Daglio, a senior managing director at TBCAM, where he has been employed since 1998, has been the fund's primary or lead portfolio manager since August 2005.
 Mr. Daglio has been employed by Dreyfus since April 2001 and manages the fund as an employee of Dreyfus.
 Messrs.
 Boyd and Dutile are each managing directors and senior portfolio managers at TBCAM, where they have been employed since 2005 and 2006, respectively.
 Messrs.
 Boyd and Dutile have been portfolio managers of the fund since December 2008.
 Messrs.
 Boyd and Dutile have been employed by Dreyfus since 2008 and manage the fund as employees of Dreyfus.
+TBCAM investment professionals manage Dreyfus-managed funds pursuant to a dual-employee arrangement, under Dreyfus' supervision, and apply their firm's proprietary investment process in managing the funds.

 Top Holdings 2